Pumpkin Brioche Recipe

 - Soft brown sugar.
 Not too much, though I have used a bit more than I do in traditional brioche.

-- Spices.
+- Spices and orange zest.
 Use pumpkin pie spice, or a mix of individual spices.

 - Salt.